hunyadi/md2conf/README.md

 **Optional.** Displaying Mermaid diagrams in Confluence without pre-rendering in the synchronization phase requires a [marketplace app](https://marketplace.atlassian.com/apps/1226567/mermaid-diagrams-for-confluence).
 (Refer to `--no-render-mermaid`.)

+**Optional.** PlantUML diagrams are embedded with compressed source data and are displayed using the [PlantUML Diagrams for Confluence](https://marketplace.atlassian.com/apps/1215115/plantuml-diagrams-for-confluence) app (if installed).
+(Refer to `--no-render-plantuml`.)

+Installing `plantuml.jar` (see above) helps display embedded diagrams with pre-calculated optimal dimensions.

 **Optional.** Displaying formulas and equations in Confluence requires [marketplace app](https://marketplace.atlassian.com/apps/1226109/latex-math-for-confluence-math-formula-equations), refer to [LaTeX Math for Confluence - Math Formula & Equations](https://help.narva.net/latex-math-for-confluence/).
+(Refer to `--no-render-latex`.)

 ## Getting started